rapid7/r7insight_docker/README.md

 [bunyan](http://npm.im/bunyan).

-You can pass the `--no-stats` flag if you do not want stats to be published to Rapid7 InsightOps every second.
+You can pass the `--no-stats` flag if you do not want stats to be published to the Rapid7 Insight Platform every second.

-You can pass the `--no-logs` flag if you do not want logs to be published to Rapid7 InsightOps.
+You can pass the `--no-logs` flag if you do not want logs to be published to the Rapid7 Insight Platform.

-You can pass the `--no-dockerEvents` flag if you do not want events to be published to Rapid7 InsightOps.
+You can pass the `--no-dockerEvents` flag if you do not want events to be published to the Rapid7 Insight Platform.

 The `-a/--add` flag allows to add fixed values to the data being published.
 This follows the format 'name=value'.

-The `-i/--statsinterval` downsamples the logs sent to Rapid7 InsightOps.
-It collects samples and averages them before sending to Rapid7 InsightOps.
+The `-i/--statsinterval` downsamples the logs sent to the Rapid7 Insight Platform.
+It collects samples and averages them before sending.

 You can also filter the containers for which the logs/stats are forwarded with: